pymeshtool

 - generate_fibers(*, bath_tags=None)

-Generate default fibers for a given mesh file.
-The optional element tags identify bath regions.
+Generate default fibers for a given mesh.
+The optional element tags identify bath regions to which zero fibers are assigned.

 - Parameters: